gertkjerslev/terraform-az-hub-spoke/README.md

 # Azure Hub and Spoke deployment

 This will deploy a spimple hub and spoke architectire.
-Greate for a quick PoC up and running.
+Greate for getting a quick PoC up and running.

 # Requirements